-Strength and power athletes can benefit from including the dip at times when triceps strength, hypertrophy, and overall upper body mass is the priority.
+Strength and power athletes can benefit from including the dip when triceps strength, hypertrophy, and overall upper-body mass are the priorities.

-- Powerlifters and Strongman Athletes: The dip can be used to further develop the triceps, which are a vital muscle group during the bench press and other overhead pressing movements.
-Using the dip to isolate the triceps (and even the chest) can help to further enhance muscle hypertrophy and aid in overall upper body strength and mass development.
+- Powerlifters and Strongman Athletes: Use the dip to develop the triceps, a vital muscle group during the bench press and other overhead pressing movements.
+Using the dip to isolate the triceps (and even the chest) can help to enhance further muscle hypertrophy and aid in overall upper body strength and mass development.

-- Olympic Weightlifters: The triceps are key in proper elbow extension and overhead lockout strength, making the dip a good bodyweight and/or weighted movement to add into accessory programs to further develop the pressing muscles of the upper body.
+- Olympic Weightlifters: The triceps are key in proper elbow extension and overhead lockout strength.
 Stronger triceps will often correlate with greater overhead stability and strength in the snatch and jerk positions.

 General and Functional Fitness

-The dip, in addition to overall strength and muscle growth of the triceps, can be used to increase upper body strength and development, aid in increasing overhead stability and pressing performance, carry over to gymnastic based movements (such as muscle ups and other calisthenics), and be performed at nearly any gym.
+The dip can increase upper body strength and development, aid in increasing overhead stability and pressing performance, carry over to gymnastic-based movements (such as muscle-ups and other calisthenics), and be performed at nearly any gym.

-- While there are no exact guidelines as how to strengthen the triceps using dips, adding tempos, load, and partial ranges of motion (at times) can all be used to further facilitate strength development.
+To gain strength, you’ll want to add weight via a dipping belt.
+Do three to five sets of five to 10 repetitions with 90-120 second rest periods with moderate to heavy loads.
+While there are no exact guidelines for strengthening the triceps using dips, manipulating lifting tempos, loads, and partial ranges of motion (at times) can all be used to facilitate strength development further.

-Below are three (3) dip variations that can be done to improve strength, size, and overall muscle growth of the chest, triceps, and upper body.
+Below are three dip variations you can do to improve strength, size, and overall muscle growth of the chest, triceps, and upper body.

-Elevator dips are a series of partial range of motion dips (similar to 21s for bicep curls) that force a lifer to develop strength and control at various stages throughout the range of motion.
-To do this, a lifter starts at the top or bottom of the lift, and performs a set number of repetitions to the halfway point, pausing for a second, and then descending into the full rep, pausing, and coming back up.
-You can get create and add pauses at whatever level you would like to increase body control, muscle tension, and difficulty.
+Elevator dips are a series of partial range of motion dips (similar to 21s for biceps curls) that force a lifer to develop strength and control at various stages throughout the range of motion.
+To do this, a lifter starts at the top or bottom of the lift and performs a set number of repetitions to the halfway point, pausing for a second, and then descending into the full rep, pausing, and coming back up.
+You can get creative and add pauses at whatever level you would like to increase body control, muscle tension, and difficulty.

 The ring dip is an advanced variation of the standard dip as it is performed on gymnastic rings, which require a greater amount of joint stabilization, muscle coordination, and strength.
 The movement is performed on rings to increase range of motion, application to movements like muscles ups, and often increases time under tension via suspension training.

-The close grip push up and/or bench press is a fundamental exercise to build raw strength and muscle mass in the triceps and chest muscles.
-This exercise can be used to target many of the same muscle groups as the dip, with much more load, and often less strain on the anterior shoulder.
+The close-grip push-up and/or bench press is a fundamental exercise to build raw strength and muscle mass in the triceps and chest muscles.
+You can use this exercise to target many of the same muscle groups as the dip, with much more load and often less strain on the anterior shoulder.

-The handstand pushup (HSPU) is a bodyweight exercise that targets primarily the triceps and shoulders.
-This exercise does a wonderful job of isolating the triceps when an athlete takes the depth of the HSPU so that their back of the arms are parallel to the floor.
+The handstand pushup (HSPU) is a bodyweight exercise that primarily targets the triceps and shoulders.
+This exercise does a wonderful job of increasing triceps strength.
 Further attack the triceps by making sure to keep the elbows nearly parallel to one another during the movement, rather than letting them flare outwards.

 The floor press is a movement that targets the triceps (elbow extension) and the chest, similar to the dip.
-While the angles are slightly different between these two exercises, the close grip bench offers lifters the opportunity to develop serious strength and muscle hypertrophy, especially at times when the dip may cause shoulder discomfort (some lifters may experience this).
+While the angles are slightly different between these two exercises, the close-grip bench offers lifters the opportunity to develop serious strength and muscle hypertrophy, especially when the dip may cause shoulder discomfort (some lifters may experience this).